From, Reply-To, and Return-Path

 ### Sender Domain Cannot Receive Replies

-A checker found no MX records for a sender domain.
-Some sending-only subdomains are intentional, but missing receiving records can confuse replies and operational trust.
+An MX record check found no MX records for a sender domain.
+Some sending-only subdomains are intentional, but a sender domain without receiving records can confuse replies and reduce operational trust.

 1. Decide whether people should be able to reply to the From address.

-3. If replies should go somewhere else, set a monitored Reply-To address in Mailrith.
+3. If replies should go to a different inbox, set a monitored Reply-To address in Mailrith.

-4. Send a test email and reply to it from a real inbox.
+4. Send a test email, then reply to the test email from a real inbox.

-5. If the sender domain is intentionally send-only, document that choice so the team does not mistake it for a delivery failure.
+5. If the sender domain is intentionally send-only, document that choice so your team does not mistake the missing receiving records for a delivery failure.

-> When troubleshooting authentication, compare From, Return-Path, and DKIM `d=`.
-When troubleshooting replies, check Reply-To.
+> When you troubleshoot authentication, compare From, Return-Path, and DKIM `d=`.
+When you troubleshoot replies, check Reply-To.

 Related resources: